- Written by Dr.Mehmet Demircioglu

 Many patients only realize this after surgery.
 They remember the brand they trusted, but they cannot explain who made the most important decisions during the operation.

-In my view, this is one reason some patients feel misled even when the clinic looked reputable before treatment.
+Some patients feel misled even when the clinic looked reputable before treatment.
 They expected a surgeon-led experience, but later felt they were moved through a system where the surgeon was only briefly present or not meaningfully involved.

 This can be especially confusing for patients who travel abroad.
-The coordinator may speak perfectly, the hotel may be comfortable, and the transfer may be smooth, but none of those things proves that the surgical decision making was careful.
+The coordinator may speak perfectly, the hotel may be comfortable, and the transfer may be smooth, but none of those things proves that the surgical decision-making was careful.

 Yes, of course.
 Hair transplantation is not performed in isolation.
 A careful, experienced team can help with graft counting, graft sorting, placement support, patient comfort, and the smooth rhythm of the operation.

-I also believe patients should not be made to feel difficult for asking.
+Patients should not be made to feel difficult for asking.
 If a clinic reacts defensively to reasonable questions, the patient should notice that reaction.

 For patients comparing clinics, my advice on how to choose a hair transplant clinic in Turkey is to look beyond convenience.
-A clinic that is honest about roles, limitations, and risks is usually safer than one that only speaks about speed, discounts, and total graft numbers.
+A clinic that is realistic about roles, limitations, and risks is usually safer than one that only speaks about speed, discounts, and total graft numbers.

 One warning sign is when the clinic gives a confident graft number without a proper examination.
 A number can be estimated from photographs, but a responsible plan needs more than a quick glance at the front of the scalp.